teamniteo/handbook/how-we-work.md

 We work in 2-week Scrum Sprints described in detail in [Work Process](https://github.com/niteoweb/handbook/blob/master/work-process.md).

-Project and task management is currently done with [GitHub](https://github.com/).
+Project and task management is currently done with [GitHub](https://github.com/) and [ZenHub](https://www.zenhub.com/).
 Support handles tickets through [GrooveHQ](https://www.groovehq.com).
 We also have an internal document system (intranet) we call “intra”, running on [Plone](https://plone.org/), where all our company processes and documents are stored.

 We track cash flow with [Xero](https://www.xero.com/).
 Finance reports are published to intranet on a monthly basis and are viewable to all full-time team members.